 Prerequisites: The prerequisites for this course are Intermediate Microeconomics (ECN 301 or 311) and Calculus (MAT 284, 285, 295 or 296).
-You will need to already be comfortable with partial differentiation or be able to learn it quickly.
-Appendix A of the Watson text is a good gauge of the math you will need.
-There will be two math quizzes during the semester; for each quiz, you must keep re-taking a version until you earn a score of at least 80% in order to stay in good standing to earn participation points.
-You must declare whether you will be a synchronous or asynchronous participant by Thursday, Sep.
-3.
+Watson's Appendix A on sets and probability is a good gauge of the math you will need.
+You must keep re-taking a version of the math quiz until you earn a score of at least 80% in order to stay in good standing to earn participation points.

-Course Approach: This course centers learning around students.
+Course Objectives: This course centers learning around students.
 Working most often in small teams, we will emphasize reflection and discussion of course material and how it relates to applications to help each other understand issues in which you are interested.
 While one goal is to learn important tools of strategic analysis, most important is learning how to think about situations you might encounter in the future.
 By the end of the semester, members of the ECN 421 learning community will be able to:

 - 1. Distinguish a strategic situation from an individual's decision problem; - 2.
 Describe a given strategic situation and mathematically represent it so that it can be analyzed; - 3.
 Identify, precisely state, justify and apply the appropriate solution concept (i.e. solve the game) for a given strategic situation, including well-known games; - 4.
 Recognize and explain the problems that arise from strategic interactions (i.e. strategic tensions) - 5.
-Use Game Theory to understand and explain strategic interactions and the outcomes to which they lead, both within and beyond the classroom
+Use Game Theory to understand and explain strategic interactions and the outcomes to which they lead, both within and beyond the classroom.

 I believe that the best use of class time is to work together on the most challenging questions with the guidance of your instructors, so students are asked to read AND WATCH the basic materials ahead of class and are quizzed before each class to ensure everyone is prepared.
 These quizzes will be on Blackboard.
-We will use the Turning Point App for individual and team responses to discussion questions posed throughout each class period (these responses are graded for participation only and not correctness so that there is no anxiety about grades as we wrestle with new ideas; asynchronous students will work through the material together with an assigned group within 24 hours after class).
+We will use the PointSolutions app for individual and team responses to discussion questions posed throughout each class period (these responses are graded for participation only and not correctness so that there is no anxiety about grades as we wrestle with new ideas).
 Short periods of lecture will be interspersed with individual reflection and team discussion to move the conversation forward and introduce key new concepts and challenges.
 In this way, it is my hope that we do the "heavy lifting" of learning in class at a relatively even pace, with little need for cramming.
 The learning community that we will create together will become the defining feature of the course.